 Intangible assets, which consist of technology, customer relationships, trademarks, favorable and unfavorable operating leases, and non-competition agreements are stated at cost less accumulated amortization.
 Amortization is generally recorded on a straight-line basis over estimated useful lives ranging from two to ten years.
 The Company periodically reviews the estimated useful lives of intangible assets and adjusts when events indicate that a shorter life is appropriate.
-In accordance with authoritative accounting guidance, capitalization of costs to develop software begins when preliminary development efforts are successful and completed.
+Capitalization of costs to develop software begins when preliminary development efforts are successful and completed.
 Costs related to the design or maintenance of internal-use software are expensed as incurred.